grafana/metrictank/docs/faq.md

 ## Tag support

-Metrics can have tags and metrictank supports queries via the [graphite tag query api](https://graphite.readthedocs.io/en/latest/tags.html)
+Metrics can have tags and Grafana Metrictank supports queries via the [Graphite tag query api](https://graphite.readthedocs.io/en/latest/tags.html)
-In the future, metrictank aims to provide a proper implementation of [metrics 2.0](http://metrics20.org/) (it helps that both projects share the same main author)
+In the future, Grafana Metrictank aims to provide a proper implementation of [metrics 2.0](http://metrics20.org/) (it helps that both projects share the same main author)

 ## What are different ways to reason about "active metrics"?